pynamodb/PynamoDB/docs/attributes.rst

     GroceryList(store_name='Haight Street Market',
                 groceries=['bread', 1, 'butter', 6, 'milk', 1])

 Pynamo can provide type safety if it is required.
-Currently pynamo does not allow type checks on anything other than ``MapAttribute``s.
+Currently pynamo does not allow type checks on anything other than ``MapAttribute``.
 We're working on adding more generic type checking in a future version.
-When defining your model use the `of=` kwarg and pass in a class.
+When defining your model use the ``of=`` kwarg and pass in a class.
 Pynamo will check that all items in the list are of the type you require.

 .. code-block:: python